king-oldmate/i-am-bored/README.md

 ## Lessons learned:

 I wish there were more *Eureka* moments here but with a great API and a simple implementation I suppose what I've learnt is that making little neat things like this is fun.

+Oh and I learned a bit more about Markdown in writing this up.